1. Market Research Survey

 (Click the image to try a market research example)

 2. Employee Satisfaction Survey

-This survey type is used to gauge whether employees are happy and satisfied in their work environment.
+This type of survey method is used to gauge whether employees are happy and satisfied with their work environment.
 Positive results in employee satisfaction surveys can indicate a higher level of employee motivation and a strong team spirit.